Leadership is a skill that needs to be developed and honed early on. After all, many leaders are people who have a great impact around the world.

-For being an effective leader, confidence is one of the most basic traits you need.
+To be an effective leader, confidence is one of the most basic traits you need.
 And schooling is the best place to hone this skill.

 Between giving presentations for different subjects and participating in extracurricular activities in your school, most students end up being the best and most confident version of themselves.

-However, it is essential to note that willingness to participate and taking ownership plays a role in governing whether students become confident or not.
+However, it is essential to note that willingness to participate and take ownership plays a role in governing whether students become confident or not.
 Introverts might find themselves shying away from the limelight.
 Here, quality schools and good teachers must take the initiative to polish the skills of such students.

 4. Boosting Your Emotional Intelligence